 Lo Chung Hing (Silver Bauhinia Star), aged 70, an Independent Non-executive Director of the Company.
 Mr. Lo was a member of the Selection Committee of the 1st and the 2nd Government of Hong Kong, a member of the Election Meeting of the 9th to the 13th National People's Congress of Hong Kong, a member of the 9th National People's Congress of China and a member of the Executive Officer Election Committee of Hong Kong in 2007 and 2012.
-Mr. Lo was previously an Independent Non-executive Director and the Vice Chairman of the Airport Authority of Hong Kong, an Independent Non-executive Director of Mass Transit Railway Corporation Limited (now known as "MTR Corporation Limited"\) and MTR Corporation Limited\ (now known as "MTR Corporation Limited"\), a member of the Hospital Authority of Hong Kong, an Independent Non-executive Director of the Urban Renewal Authority of Hong Kong, a member of the Hospital Governing Committee of Hong Kong Kowloon Hospital and Eye Hospital, and an Independent Non-executive Director of China Shanshui Cement Group Limited\.
-Mr. Lo was also a Deputy General Manager of the Hong Kong Branch of Bank of China (Hong Kong) Limited\\ as the Chief Adviser of the Operation Committee and so on.
+Mr. Lo was previously an Independent Non-executive Director and the Vice Chairman of the Airport Authority of Hong Kong, an Independent Non-executive Director of Mass Transit Railway Corporation Limited (now known as "MTR Corporation Limited") and MTR Corporation Limited (now known as "MTR Corporation Limited"), a member of the Hospital Authority of Hong Kong, an Independent Non-executive Director of the Urban Renewal Authority of Hong Kong, a member of the Financial Services Advisory Committee of the Trade Development Council of Hong Kong, the Chairman of the Hospital Governing Committee of Hong Kong Kowloon Hospital and Eye Hospital, and an Independent Non-executive Director of China Shanshui Cement Group Limited.
+Mr. Lo was also a Deputy General Manager of the Hong Kong Branch of Bank of China (now known as "Bank of China (Hong Kong) Limited") and he worked in Bank of China (Hong Kong) Limited as the Chief Adviser of the Operation Committee and so on.
 During his employment in the bank, he was a Rotating Alternate Chairman of the Hong Kong Association of Banks.
 Mr. Lo graduated from The University of Hong Kong with an MBA degree and has substantial experience in public management and financial industry.

-- \ These companies are listed on the Hong Kong Stock Exchange. - \\ This company is the major operating subsidiary of and wholly owned by BOC Hong Kong (Holdings) Limited\\\. - \\\ This company is listed on the Hong Kong Stock Exchange and traded in the form of American depositary receipts in U.S.A.
+- These companies are listed on the Hong Kong Stock Exchange. - This company is the major operating subsidiary of and wholly owned by BOC Hong Kong (Holdings) Limited. - This company is listed on the Hong Kong Stock Exchange and traded in the form of American depositary receipts in U.S.A.